Skip to main content

 • SMO 2: International Education Standards

-The Law on Auditing Activity of 1992 as amended in 2018, authorizes the Ministry of Finance to establish initial professional development (IPD) and continuing professional development (CPD) requirements for auditors and chief accountants of certain enterprises, which are implemented by the Ministry, universities, and professional organizations of accountants and auditors such as the ChAUz.
+Under the Law “On Auditing Activities,” as amended in 2018, the Ministry of Finance of the Republic of Uzbekistan is authorized to establish initial professional development and continuing professional development requirements for auditors and for chief accountants of certain entities.
+These requirements are implemented through a combination of Ministry-led processes, universities, accredited training centers, and professional accountancy organizations, including the Chamber of Auditors of Uzbekistan.

 • SMO 3: International Standards on Auditing

-Under the Law on Auditing Activity of 1992 as amended in 2018, the Ministry of Finance has the legal mandate to set and enforce auditing standards.
-With no direct responsibility for adoption of ISA, over the last decade the ChAUz has focused its efforts on promoting the adoption of international standards and participating in the translation process.
+Under the Law “On Auditing Activities,” as amended in 2018, the Ministry of Finance of the Republic of Uzbekistan holds the legal mandate to establish and enforce auditing standards applicable in the jurisdiction.
+The Chamber of Auditors of Uzbekistan does not have direct responsibility for the adoption of International Standards on Auditing but has focused its efforts on supporting convergence with international standards and assisting stakeholders involved in the standard-setting process.

 Current Status: Execute